Referendum Information

 The referendum will also improve learning environments for our middle schoolers, better supporting today’s and tomorrow’s curriculum, optimizing hands-on learning, and further improving student outcomes.
 This includes modernized science lab classrooms with more space and improved features and furniture.
 It also includes increased space in some classrooms that are too small as well as optimized and dedicated spaces for co-curricular classes such as STEM and elective courses.
 It optimizes special education spaces to provide more support and life skill instruction for students.
 And it renovates and improves music spaces, library learning centers, indoor athletic spaces, and student wellness spaces.

 This community-driven plan to modernize our middle schools would provide safer and more secure buildings with learning spaces that support the rigorous curriculum our community expects and deserves.
 It would build pride in our middle school buildings.
 It would bring parity to our four middle schools, giving all students the same quality learning opportunities.
 It could also provide welcoming spaces for the community.
-And all this can be accomplished without a tax increase—in fact, with a reduction in our Bond and Interest Fund tax rate, for the third time in five years.
+And all this can be accomplished without a tax increase—in fact, with a reduction in our Bond and Interest Fund levy for the third time in five years.

 Middle School Facilities Overview